FormidableLabs/victory-docs/docs/victory-line/docs.md

 ### eventKey

 The `eventKey` prop is used to assign eventKeys to data.
 This prop operates identically to the [x] and [y] data accessor props.
 By default, the eventKey of each datum will be equal to its index in the data array.
-[Read more about events here].

 ### sharedEvents

 The `sharedEvents` prop is used to coordinate events between Victory components using `VictorySharedEvents`.
 This prop should not be set manually.
-[Read more about events here].

 ### name

 The `name` prop is used to reference a component instance when defining shared events.
-[Read more about events here].

 [VictoryChart]: https://formidable.com/open-source/victory/docs/victory-chart